I-40 and Choctaw Rd.

 - The up to $75 million contract was awarded to Duit Construction Co.
 Inc. of Edmond.

-- This project is expected to take more than two years to complete.
+- Work began in January 2018 and is expected to take more than two years to complete.

 - Eastbound and westbound I-40 also will be reconstructed and widened to six lanes from Peebly Rd. (mm 169) east to the Oklahoma and Pottawatomie county line (mm 173) in two projects:

-- In 2017, the Oklahoma Turnpike Authority is expected to award the Northeast OK County Loop turnpike project that will link I-40 and I-44 (Turner Turnpike).
+- In 2017, the Oklahoma Turnpike Authority awarded the Northeast OK County Loop turnpike project that will link I-40 and I-44 (Turner Turnpike).
 This $44 million interchange project includes the widening of I-40 to six lanes from just east of Peebly Rd. (mm 169) to just east of Luther Rd. (mm 171) where the new turnpike interchange will link to I-40.
 ODOT will participate in the construction cost at about $16 million.
 Learn more about this project here.

 - In FFY 2021, ODOT plans to widen I-40 from just east of Luther Rd. (mm 171) to just east of Harrah-Newalla Rd. (mm 173) — estimated $32 million.

-- These projects are part of an overall I-40 corridor widening plan from Shawnee to I-240 in Oklahoma City.
+- These projects are part of an overall I-40 corridor widening plan from I-240 in Oklahoma to Shawnee.

 SEE the materials from the March 2014 public meeting for the I-40 widening from Choctaw Rd. to the Pottawotamie County line.